-- Rub your hands together well for at least 15 seconds, making sure to clean between your fingers, under your nails, and on the back of your hands.
-You should be able to count to 15 slowly before you are finished rubbing your hands.
-If children are old enough, teach them to sing the ABC song while washing.
+- Rub your hands together well for at least 20 seconds, making sure to clean between your fingers, under your nails, and on the backs of your hands (Picture 1).
+Count to 20 slowly before you finish rubbing your hands.
+If children are old enough, teach them to sing the “ABC” song while washing.

-- Rinse your hands well under the running water.
-This is because soap left on your hands may cause dry, chapped skin.
+- Rinse your hands well under clean, running water (Picture 2).
+Soap left on your hands may cause dry, chapped skin.

-- Dry your hands with a paper towel or clean washcloth.
+- Dry your hands with a paper towel or a clean washcloth (Picture 3).

-- Use the towel or washcloth to turn off the water.
+- Use the towel or washcloth to turn off the water (Picture 4).
 If you touch the water faucet after you wash your hands, you may get germs on your hands again.

-- Apply the rub to the palm of your hand.
+- Apply the sanitizer to the palm of your hand.

 - Rub until your hands are dry.